All content copyright ©Can Sönmez

 Soon enough there would also be BJJ available further north.
 In Doncaster, blue belt Ben Poppleton taught a class under the banner of Anaconda BJJ, Morales' affiliation.
 Huddersfield was also among the first Northern UK clubs, where Andy Williams founded another outpost of Anaconda, now Nova Vida.

 In December 2001, Morales announced he was leaving the UK to teach in Barcelona.
 Shortly after his departure, a new venue appeared on the scene, thanks to Wilson Junior.
-Wilson was a Brazilian who had arrived in London after a stint of travelling, and had been looking for a place to continue his BJJ training.
-A certain Luca Menagacci had also moved to London: the two would meet on the mats of the Budokwai, where Wilson was wearing a Carlson Gracie gi he had borrowed from his cousin.
+Wilson was a Brazilian who arrived in London after a stint of travelling.
+He was looking for a place to continue his BJJ training, something Luca Menagacci was also considering.
+The two would meet on the mats of the Budokwai, where Wilson was wearing a Carlson Gracie gi he had borrowed from his cousin.
 As it turned out, that cousin had been good friends with Menagacci when they both trained under Carlson Gracie in Rio.

-The two of them hit it off, and founded the Carlson Gracie London Team in January 2002, at the Albany Hotel in Earls Court.
+The two of them hit it off and founded the Carlson Gracie London Team in January 2002, at the Albany Hotel in Earls Court.
 Nelson Solari was brought over from Brazil to instruct alongside Wilson, in the hotel's disused basement nightclub.
-Carlson Gracie London would later emerge to another location in Torquay Street, then finally to its most famous venue, The Boiler Room, 56 Glentham Road in Hammersmith.
+Carlson Gracie London would later emerge from the depths at another location in Torquay Street, then finally to its most famous venue, The Boiler Room, 56 Glentham Road in Hammersmith.
 Six years later, Simon Hayes became the first English black belt to graduate from that club, joined not long afterwards by his close friend, Dickie Martin (see the Carlson Gracie Team website for the full history).

 Meanwhile, a forward thinking instructor at the Budokwai, Olympic judo silver medallist Ray Stevens, together with the help of Guy Ritchie, had managed to convince Ritchie's teacher Roger Brooking to start a BJJ class at that venerable judo institution.
 Brooking was a Brazilian with English heritage, which is why his name is so distinctly non-Portuguese.